 Organ Transplants:

-Four cases of WNV infection in organ transplant recipients have been traced to one infected organ donor, showing the potential risk to people receiving transplants.
 However, screening organs for WNV poses particular problems, so universal screening has not been recommended.
 There are nucleic acid tests (NATs) available for use in screening organ and tissue donors, but a number of factors makes this screening impractical in most cases:

 Because of these problems, the Health Resources and Services Administration (HRSA) of the Organ Procurement and Transplantation Network has recommended the following: